-Staying at a farm or ranch in Oregon is all about tradeoffs.
-Trading your alarm clock for the rooster’s crow, that breakfast snack bar for a plate of farm fresh eggs and an evening in front of the TV for sunset on the porch.
-Make the trade and unplug at these farm and ranches around the state.
+Staying at a farm or ranch in Oregon is all about trade-offs — trading your alarm clock for the rooster’s crow, that breakfast snack bar for a plate of farm-fresh eggs and an evening in front of the TV for sunset on the porch.

-Just east of Grants Pass in the town of Rogue River, Pholia Farm Creamery and Dairy houses guests in a 1970 Airstream trailer on its 24-acre off-grid goat farm.
-Help feed the Nigerian Dwarf goats, take a cheese-making class (Pholia makes award-winning, handmade aged and raw milk cheeses) or take a hike in the forested foothills.
+Just north of Grants Pass in the town of Rogue River — and part of the Rogue Valley Food Trail — Pholia Farm houses guests in a 1970 Airstream trailer on its 24-acre off-grid goat farm.
+Help feed the Nigerian Dwarf goats, take a cheesemaking class (Pholia makes award-winning, handmade aged and raw-milk cheeses) or take a hike in the forested foothills.

 As the name suggests, Barking Mad Farm in Enterprise welcomes your four-legged friends to wipe their paws on the welcome mat.
 Enjoy 42 acres of pastureland (with many off-leash romping spots) and proximity to millions of acres of public lands rich with wildlife.
 Cozy suites offer views of the Wallowa Valley.

-The 40-acre farm at Draper Girls Country Farm just south of Hood River sprawls at the feet of Mt.
+The 40-acre farm at Draper Girls Country Farm just south of Hood River sprawls at the foot of Mt.
 Hood.
-Relax in the country cottage at the heart of this U-pick fruit farm, which grows cherries, apples, pears, and strawberries, and operates the only fresh juice cidery in the region.
+Relax in the country cottage at the heart of this U-pick fruit farm, which grows cherries, apples, pears, and strawberries, and operates the only fresh-juice cidery in the region.